Wang Ginn-wang

 Wang Ginn-wang or Wang Jinn-wang (王進旺 (Wáng Jìnwàng); born 14 October 1947) is a Taiwanese politician.
 He was the Minister of the Coast Guard Administration from 2006 to 2014.

+Education

+After graduating from National Pungtung Teachers College (now National Pingtung University), Wang graduated from Central Police University with a Bachelor of Arts (B.A.) in police administration in 1973.
+He earned a Master of Arts (M.A.) in criminology from National Taipei University in 2006.

 ROC Coast Guard Administration Ministry

 Clash between Taiwanese boats and Japan Coast Guard

 On 25 September 2012, when dozens of fishing boats entered Japanese territorial water en route to the Diaoyutai Islands, Japan Coast Guard patrol boats fired water cannon at the fishing boats.
 Wang of the Coast Guard Administration (CGA) ships responded: "We do not rule out using force to fight back if Japan were to do so".

 Diaoyutai Islands fishery water

 After signing the historic fishery agreement between ROC and Japan on 10 April 2013, Wang said that any fishing boat entering the Senkaku Islands (or from Mandarin Chinese, Diaoyutai Islands) water within 12 nautical miles from outside Taiwan will be expelled, including the Japanese fishing boats.
 This triggered anger from Mainland China.